Is black rice the same as wild rice?

 Black Rice:

-- Black rice is believed to have originated in Asia, particularly in regions such as China and India.
-It has a long history of cultivation and was traditionally considered a prized crop.
+• Black rice is believed to have originated in Asia, particularly in regions such as China and India.
 Over time, its cultivation has expanded to various countries across Asia and beyond.

-- Black rice is used in a variety of culinary applications, from savory dishes to desserts.
-Its distinctive color and nutty flavor make it a popular choice for both traditional and modern recipes.
+• Black rice is used in a variety of culinary applications, from savory dishes to desserts.

 Basic analysis of wild rice